joanclario/Faltings-Elliptic-Curves-over-Q/Mathematica_scripts/README.md

 # Wolfram Mathematica notebooks for Infinite Families of Isogeny Graphs

-This repository contains the Wolfram Mathematica notebooks for the cases listed below.
+This folder contains the Wolfram Mathematica notebooks for the cases listed below.
 These give the infinite families of isogeny graphs considered in the accompanying computations.

 The types considered are: